Cherreads

 The queen seemed to have caught wind of my words and spoke up.

-"Do not fret, Hero Arden.
+"Do not fret, Hero Erdan.
 If you do not understand the context, one of the heroes has also imparted a translated version of it.
-Although it is in a language called… Ingleesh, if I'm correct."
+It is in a language called… Ingleesh, if i'm correct.
+I've heard It's quite common in your world."

 'Great hero!
 Have you been destined to save the world, but find yourself clueless about where to begin?
-Don't worry, because I, Light Yagami, will impart my veteran knowledge onto you.
-Be grateful, peasant!
-AHAHAHAHA!'
+Don't worry, because I, Light Kagami, will impart my veteran knowledge onto you.
+Be grateful, peasant!'

 'PS: There is no video-game-like interface, so give up on that idea.'